 Creating individual servings also makes it really easy to portion out and if you are serving a crowd it can help with planning, as you can count on 1-2 portions per person.
 And I just think they are really fun too!!

-These mini potato gratins have so many possibilities when it comes to serving.
+These mini potato gratins have so many possibilities when it comes to serving them.
 You can use them as a side dish at a sit-down holiday dinner - instant portion control!
 They also make a great addition to a buffet be it a holiday dinner buffet or a cocktail party spread.
-However you decide to serve them they are sure to get rave reviews from your guests!!
+However, you decide to serve them they are sure to get rave reviews from your guests!!

 And if you want to indulge all by yourself, serve them with a nice green salad and a glass of wine for a tasty light meal.
 I may have eaten about half of them in one sitting before!